The goal? Helping cities develop sustainable spatial planning strategies that include AVs.

-The PAV project aims to stimulate the up-take of electric and shared AV by developing green transport and spatial planning strategies that incorporate AV.
+Running from September 1029 until March 2022, the PAV project aims to stimulate the uptake of electric and shared AV by developing green transport and spatial planning strategies that incorporate AV.
 To facilitate AV up-take and integration, PAV seeks to provide local authorities with the necessary knowledge and methodology to fasten the introduction of such technology.

-During the course of the project, three high level EU round tables will be organized in order to identify long term macro-economic impacts of AV.
-PAV will also run four urban/regional pilots in the North Sea Region in order to test the interaction with other transport modes and the characteristics of the environment/infrastructure.
+During the project, three high-level EU round tables will be organized to identify the long-term macroeconomic impacts of AV.
+PAV will also run four urban/regional pilots in the North Sea Region to test the interaction with other transport modes and the characteristics of the environment/infrastructure.
 Using the knowledge and tools formed and the experience gathered, the project will develop green transport and spatial planning strategies to implement the future arrival of AV effectively.

-- Hannover, Germany (connect new campus with local train station)
+- Hannover, Germany (connect the new campus with the local train station)

 - Varberg, Sweden (improve connection of ´Västerport´)

 - Almere, Netherlands (design infrastructure of 4 new districts)

 - Inverness, Scotland (connect Inverness airport with a train station and new district Tornagrain)